Channel Estimation for Pinching-Antenna Systems (PASS): Numerical Results

 In Fig.~\ref{fig4}, we present the NMSE performance of different channel estimation schemes with $N^{\mathrm{te}}=32$.
-The proposed DL estimators with reduced pilot overhead $T$ outperform the LS and LMMSE estimators.
-In particular, the proposed \emph{PAMoE} model can achieve better accuracy compared to the \emph{PAformer} model.
-Moreover, in Fig.~\ref{fig5}, we provide NMSE performance of different channel estimation schemes for varying numbers of PAs, where the SNR is set to 0 dB.
-We observe that the proposed DL estimators trained by the fixed PA configuration exhibit excellent robustness and generalization for dynamic PAs, especially for the propose \emph{PAMoE}.
-This phenomenon demonstrates that the proposed DL estimators possess sufficient zero-shot learning capabilities to deal with distinct data distribution in the test stage.
+The proposed DL estimators with reduced pilot overhead $T$ outperform the existing linear estimators and DL models. {The superior accuracy of \emph{PAMoE} compared to \emph{PAformer} primarily stems from \emph{PAMoE}'s more specialized design, particularly in its handling and exploitation of the pinching antenna positional information. \emph{PAformer}, while robust and scalable due to its Transformer foundation, operates with a more general mechanism to support variable PA counts.} In Fig.~\ref{fig5}, we provide NMSE performance of different channel estimation schemes for varying numbers of PAs, where the signal-to-noise ratio (SNR) is set to 0 dB. {Compared to SA-RN-CE and DACEN, the proposed \emph{PAMoE} and \emph{PAformer} trained by the fixed PA configuration exhibit excellent robustness and generalization for dynamic PAs.} The proposed DL estimators possess sufficient zero-shot learning capabilities to deal with distinct data distribution in the test stage.

-Fig.~\ref{fig6} {depicts} the floating point operations (FLOPs) and the number of parameters (Params) of different network models.
-For different numbers of PAs, the Params of the proposed \emph{PAMoE} and \emph{PAformer} are the same due to the fixed network architecture.
-However, the FLOPs of \emph{PAformer} increase linearly with the number of PAs $N$, as the higher-dimensional input tensor needs to be processed in the SAB of \emph{PAformer}.
+{Table \ref{tab1} summarizes the number of trainable parameters (Params), floating point operations (FLOPs) and inference runtime of the proposed \emph{PAMoE} and \emph{PAformer}, where the NVIDIA RTX 3090 GPU and the 12th Gen Intel(R) Core(TM) i9- 12900K CPU are used as the inference platform.
+The average inference runtime per channel estimation instance was calculated by averaging over 1000 Monte Carlo experiments.
+Firstly, for different numbers of PAs $N$, the Params of the proposed \emph{PAMoE} and \emph{PAformer} are the same due to the fixed network architecture.
+Secondly, the FLOPs of \emph{PAformer} increase linearly with the number of PAs $N$, as the higher-dimensional input tensor needs to be processed in the SAB of \emph{PAformer}.
 In the \emph{PAMoE} model, the input tensor is uniformly padded to the same $N_{\mathrm{max}}$ via padding interpolation, and hence the FLOPs of the \emph{PAMoE} remain constant for different $N$.
-Consequently, PAformer offers flexibility for dynamic PA counts but incurs high self-attention costs for large $N$, while PAMoE achieves high accuracy with an architectural ceiling \(N_{\max}\) but fails dynamically when $N$ exceeds it.
+Finally, we observe that both \emph{PAMoE} and \emph{PAformer} can achieve the channel estimation at the microseconds ($\upmu$s) level, demonstrating the practical feasibility of the proposed models for real-time deployment.}